MetaMask/metamask-docs/docs/api-sdk/concepts/sdk.md

 For this reason, polling data from the wallet may not work for long periods of time.

-#### Cleared:
+#### Cleared connections

-Connections get cleared if the dapp is closed or refreshed (in the case of a browser) as we don't persist connections on the dapp side.
+Connections get cleared if the dapp is closed or refreshed (in the case of a browser) as MetaMask doesn't persist connections on the dapp side.
-We did this for simplicity and for security purposes.
+This is for simplicity and for security purposes.
-We believe that creating a connection should be very easy so there is no need to persist, but this may change in the future.
+We believe that creating a connection should be very easy so there's no need to persist, but this may change in the future.

-If the MetaMask Mobile app is completely closed without entering pause mode first, we close the connection as we believe it means the user is no longer using the wallet for any further actions.
+If the MetaMask Mobile app is completely closed without entering pause mode first, MetaMask infers that the user isn't using the wallet and closes the connection.

-#### Close connections manually:
+#### Close connections manually

-In order to close connections manually from the MetaMask Mobile app, you can go into **Settings** -> **Experimental**.
+To close connections manually from the MetaMask Mobile app, go into **Settings > Experimental**.

 ![Connections](../../assets/sdk-clear-connections.png)

 ## Communication layer

-### Security

 The security layer is handled using elliptic curve integrated encryption scheme (ECIES).
 ECIES is a hybrid encryption scheme that combines the benefits of both symmetric and asymmetric encryption.